 - Jill Presto from Lucifer is host to 12 Basanos.

 - She-Dragon from Savage Dragon combined this trope with Hearing Voices.
 The personalities never took over but there were very distinct perosnalities and voices in her mind that would speak out loud.
 As it turns out, they belonged to beings on a counter-Earth.

 - In The Exorcism of Emily Rose Emily at one point starts speaking in demon voices as the demons say there are many of them in her and each one has possessed a different evil person throughout the history.
 Movie is Very Loosely Based on a True Story of Anneliese Michel, who was suffering from severe mental problems and had many seizures.
 She also believed she was possessed, specifically by Lucifer and several evil people throughout history, including Cain and Adolf Hitler.

 - Matthew Swift shares his mind with the numerous entities known as The Electric Blue Angels to the point that the first person narration is constantly switching between "I" and "We."

 - The novel John Dies at the End, by Cracked's David Wong, gives us Shitload, who is the host body of a hive mind.

-- At the end of Children of Dune, Alia is overcome with the personalities of the past lives within her and starts speaking with many voices.
+- At the end of Children of Dune, Alia is overcome with the personalities of her ancestors within her and starts speaking with many voices.

 - In the Discworld books there's Altogether Andrews, a man with about eight personalities, of whom none are named Andrews.
 It's theorized that he was a medium who was too accommodating to lost spirits, and ended up getting pushed out of his body.